yupbank/tensorframes/README.md

 Experimental [TensorFlow](https://www.tensorflow.org/) binding for Scala and [Apache Spark](http://spark.apache.org/).

-TensorFrames (TensorFlow on Spark Dataframes) lets you manipulate Apache Spark's DataFrames with TensorFlow programs.
+TensorFrames (TensorFlow on Spark DataFrames) lets you manipulate Apache Spark's DataFrames with TensorFlow programs.

 > This package is experimental and is provided as a technical preview only.
 While the